MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/concepts/live-multiplayer-2015-faq.md

 ### Will a user be removed immediately if he/she loses a network connection or turns off the console?

 The web socket connection allows MPSD to rapidly detect client disconnection and set the client to inactive.
 Session members are removed as soon as the inactive removal timeout expires.
-For more information, see [Session Timeouts](../multiplayer-session/mpsd-details.md).
+See the section [Session Timeouts](../mpsd/concepts/live-mpsd-details.md#session-timeouts) in the article "Multiplayer Session advanced topics".

 ### How do I find out what SCID, session template, and sandbox to use?